GeorgeQuantAnalyst/crypto-trading-bootcamp/pages/cryptocurrencies.md

 ### Dai (DAI)
 * Description: DAI is a stablecoin that aims to maintain a stable value relative to the US dollar by using decentralized financial mechanisms.
 It is built on the Ethereum blockchain and is designed to be used as a medium of exchange for decentralized applications and to provide a stable alternative to more volatile cryptocurrencies.
-* Mechanism consensus: DAI is a cryptocurrency that uses the Ethereum blockchain, which is a proof-of-work consensus mechanism **Kontrola zdali je to porad POW**.
+* Mechanism consensus: DAI is a cryptocurrency that uses the Ethereum blockchain.

 ### Uniswap (UNI)
 * Description: UNI is a decentralized cryptocurrency that operates on the Ethereum blockchain and is used to govern and power the Uniswap decentralized exchange (DEX) platform, allowing users to trade cryptocurrencies in a trustless and decentralized manner.
-* Mechanism consensus: UNI is build on Ethereum blockchain, which is a proof-of-work consensus mechanism **Kontrola zdali je to porad POW**.
+* Mechanism consensus: UNI is build on Ethereum blockchain.

 ### Cosmos (ATOM)
 * Description: Cosmos (ATOM) is a decentralized network that aims to connect different blockchains and improve inter-blockchain communication.